Recoskie/JDasm/README.md

 JDisassembly is great for anyone concerned about security, such as knowing if a program has hidden code.

-JDisassembly is also meant for educational purposes for anyone who wants to understand how to create a basic compiler or OS.
+JDisassembly is also meant for educational purposes for anyone who wants to understand how software and hardware work together or to create a basic compiler or operating system.

 The application is designed, for anyone, or for professional use.